ISLAND IN THE SAND

 “What now?”
 Wren asked.
 “We can’t keep this fire going very long.
 It’s already beginning to feel like the air’s old and stuffy.”

 Star sighed to herself, quietly.
 The inventory would have to wait.
-Wren was correct in his assessment, as she had felt the same way about the air when she had first awakened.
+Wren was correct in her assessment, as she had felt the same way about the air when she had first awakened.
 They had to have more air and that need took precedence over everything else.

 One wall was covered in painted metal, but not quite all of it.
 It hadn’t been noticeable when they had fallen from the vent earlier, as it was of a color very close to that of the bare concrete walls nearby.
 Star moved close to the strange surface.